icopy-site/awesome/docs/awesome/sublime-bookmarks.md

 - [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) — a plugin that provides a framework for linting code.
 Whatever language you code in, SublimeLinter can help you write cleaner, better, more bug-free code.
 SublimeLinter has been designed to provide maximum flexibility and usability for users and maximum simplicity for linter authors.
 - [Sublime Worksheet](https://github.com/jcartledge/sublime-worksheet) — an inline REPL for JavaScript, PHP, Ruby and more.
 - [Sublime Alignment](https://github.com/wbond/sublime_alignment) — a simple key-binding for aligning multi-line and multiple selections.
 - [ApplySyntax](https://github.com/facelessuser/ApplySyntax) — a plugin that allows to detect and apply the syntax of files that might not otherwise be detected properly.
-For example, files with the .rb extension are usually Ruby files, but when they are found in a Rails project, they could be RSpec spec files, Cucumber step files, Ruby on Rails files (https://github.com/dreikanter/sublime-bookmarks/blob/master/controllers, models, etc), or just plain Ruby files.
+For example, files with the .rb extension are usually Ruby files, but when they are found in a Rails project, they could be RSpec spec files, Cucumber step files, Ruby on Rails files (controllers, models, etc), or just plain Ruby files.
 - [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete) — extends the default autocomplete to find matches in all open files.
-- [SublimeREPL](https://github.com/wuub/SublimeREPL) — runs an interpreter inside ST2 (https://github.com/dreikanter/sublime-bookmarks/blob/master/Clojure, CoffeeScript, F#, Groovy, Haskell, Lua, MozRepl, NodeJS, Python, R, Ruby, Scala, shell or configure one yourself).
+- [SublimeREPL](https://github.com/wuub/SublimeREPL) — runs an interpreter inside ST2 (Clojure, CoffeeScript, F#, Groovy, Haskell, Lua, MozRepl, NodeJS, Python, R, Ruby, Scala, shell or configure one yourself).
 - [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts) — identify conflicting key mappings.
 - [Glue](https://github.com/chrissimpkins/glue) — a cross-platform, extensible plug-in for Sublime Text 2 and 3 that connects your favorite editor to your shell.
 - [File Navigator](https://github.com/csch0/SublimeText-File-Navigator) — keyboard-friendly file navigator and manager.
 - [Synesthesia](https://github.com/dariusf/synesthesia) — a plugin for highlighting text with pretty colours.
-- [StyleToken](https://github.com/vcharnahrebel/style-token) — allows to highlight certain pieces of text with different colors (https://github.com/dreikanter/sublime-bookmarks/blob/master/similar to Notepad++ "Style token" functionality).
+- [StyleToken](https://github.com/vcharnahrebel/style-token) — allows to highlight certain pieces of text with different colors (similar to Notepad++ "Style token" functionality).
 - [Origami](https://github.com/SublimeText/Origami) — split the window however you like!
 Create new panes, delete panes, move and clone views from pane to pane.
 - [Sync Settings](https://github.com/mfuentesg/SyncSettings) - The cross-platform solution to keep Sublime Text configuration synchronized
 - [SublimeFileBrowser](https://github.com/aziz/SublimeFileBrowser) - Ditch the sidebar and browse your files in a normal tab with your keyboard, like a pro!
 Also, [Dired](https://en.wikipedia.org/wiki/Dired) lets you modify your directory structure using the powerful text editing feature that ST provides.